dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 ## Dynamic resizing of items

 Items in a <xref:Microsoft.Maui.Controls.CollectionView> can be dynamically resized at runtime by changing layout related properties of elements within the `DataTemplate`.
-For example, the following code example changes the `HeightRequest` and `WidthRequest` properties of an `Image` object:
+For example, the following code example changes the `HeightRequest` and `WidthRequest` properties of an <xref:Microsoft.Maui.Controls.Image> object:

 ```csharp
 void OnImageTapped(object sender, EventArgs e)